 The signal leaving the CR outs may also accept a post-blend mix of the inputs and USB return if the "To Phones / Control Room" switch is engaged.
-More information about this switch (and the "Blend" knob) may be found on pages 23-24.
+More information about this switch (and the "Blend" knob) may be found on pages 30-31.
+Because there are no control room outputs on the ProFX6v3+, there is a "To Phones" only switch.

-1/4" FX Send Jack
+1/4" FX Send Jack [ProFXIOv3+ and ProFXI2v3+]